This is a guest post from Catt Houser.

 Simple eating becomes much easier as you learn to cook and plan your meals.

 There's tons of food to eat and the internet is full of great recipes that are natural, quick, and easy.
 I mix up a pitcher of a smoothies so that I can grab a glass full as a meal or treat.
 A few of my favorite fruits, some almond milk and maybe even some organic peanut butter and bam, delicious!

 Yolanda's note: I prefer smoothies to juicing.
-Smoothies are more filling and you consume the whole fruit or vegetable so you're getting all the nutrients without any leftover waste.
+Smoothies are more filling and you consume the whole fruit or vegetable or most of it, so you're getting all the nutrients with less food waste.

 Nuts are a great snack and natural peanut butter on some homemade bread tastes great and is filling.
 It is one of my "fast" foods.
 I also love a nice piece of crusty Italian bread with oil and herbs or even some coconut oil on it.

 I eat a plant based diet to stay away from animal hormones and fats.
 I actually find that I really love what I eat now, even though at first I had to train my taste buds to appreciate real food.
 They were clogged up with tons of salt and high fructose corn syrup.
 Real food is simply wonderful and delicious.